SlackinJack/localai-chat/README.md

 # localai-chat

-**Working: Very broken and extremely slow**
+**Working: Kind of, but extremely slow**

-Very barebones basic front-end for LocalAI written in Python3
+Very barebones & basic front-end for LocalAI written in Python3

 Current features (may change at any point):
 - Paste weblinks into the prompt and interact with just about any website that has text. (very slow)